franklynw/InputAccessoryTextField/README.md

 In addition to the above, you can also specify the foregroundColor, which sets the text colour.

+## Dependencies

+Requires FWCommonProtocols, which is linked.
+GitHub page is [here](https://github.com/franklynw/FWCommonProtocols)

 ## License

 `InputAccessoryTextField` is available under the MIT license